-A. Denv mitigated negative declaration (IS 19-24) for Use Permit (UP 19-08) with the following findings:
+A. Denv categorical exemption (CE 18-66) for Use Permit (UP 18-36 and MUP 18-39) without prejudice and with the following findings:

-- 1. Actual and potential environmental impacts related to biological resources, hydrology and water quality have occurred on the site between January 2020 and February 2021. - 2.
-No CEQA (environmental) evaluation has occurred due to ongoing code violations on this site.
+- 1. Actual and potential environmental impacts related to this project have not been confirmed or denied.
+These must be verified prior to consideration for approval. - 2.
+No CEQA (environmental) evaluation has occurred due to inactivity of the two applications.